-Constructivism, a psychological theory, was initially based on the research of Jean Piaget and Lev Vygotsky and continues to develop in the work of Jerome Bruner, Howard Gardner, and others.
-The constructivist approach to learning is further validated by the findings of How People Learn: Brain, Mind, Experience, and School (1999), an authoritative synthesis of research on learning that was jointly commissioned by the U.S. Department of Education and the National Science Foundation.11
+Constructivism, a psychological theory, was initially based on the research of Jean Piaget and Lev Vvaotsky and continues to develop in the work of Jerome Bruner, Howard Gardner, and others.
+The constructivist approach to learning is further validated by the findings of How People Learn: Brain, Mind, Experience, and School (1999), an authoritative synthesis of research on learning that was jointly commissioned by the U.S. Department of Education and the National Science Foundation.
+13 The benefits of constructivism have also been replicated around the world (e.g., "Kim, Jong Suk, "The Effects of a Constructivist Teaching Approach on Student Academic Achievement, Self-Concept, and Learning Strategies," Asia Pacific Education Review, 2005.